 - Recognition that learning happens at the child’s pace in an atmosphere of playfulness, acceptance, curiosity and empathy

-Your support of this program at home will help your child to achieve to their potential, both at school and throughout life.
-The program supports many aspects of learning, not just for tomorrow in school, but throughout life.
+The aim is to help your child to achieve their potential, not just tomorrow in school, but throughout life.

 Case studies of individual children, and Testimonials from their parents show that by addressing underlying issues, and building firm foundations for social, emotional, physical, behavioural and academic learning, gains can be seen in the following areas: